 Australian Embassy, High Commission or Consulate for advice.

 If your passport is lost or stolen, you must notify the Australian Government as soon as possible.
 You can either:

 The local currency is the Iraqi dinar (IQD).
-Declare all amounts in excess of IQD 100,000 or $US 10,000 (or other foreign currency equivalent) on arrival and departure. $US and Euros are the most readily exchanged foreign currencies at local commercial banks and exchange bureaux.
+Declare all amounts in excess of IQD 100,000 or USD 10,000 (or other foreign currency equivalent) on arrival and departure.
+US dollars and Euros are the most readily exchanged foreign currencies at local commercial banks and exchange bureaux.